Olga Lauristin

-Olga Lauristin (née Künnapuu; 28 April 1903 Kolga Parish (now Kuusalu Parish), Kreis Harrien – 25 June 2005) was a Soviet Estonian politician.
+Olga Lauristin (née Künnapuu; 28 April 1903 Kolga Parish (now Kuusalu Parish), Kreis Harrien – 25 June 2005) was a Soviet Estonian politician and collaborator.

-From 1944 until 1947, she was Minister of Social Welfare.
+From 1944 until 1947, she was minister of social welfare.

-Her first husband was politician Johannes Lauristin and her daughter was politician and media researcher Marju Lauristin.
-She later married Hendrik Allik in 1945 and the couple had a son, theatre critic and director and politician Jaak Allik in 1946.
+Her first husband was the politician Johannes Lauristin and her daughter was the politician and media researcher Marju Lauristin.
+She later married Hendrik Allik in 1945, and the couple had a son, the theatre critic and director and politician Jaak Allik in 1946.
 The couple remained married until Allik's death in 1989.